kishoresmeda/EIP_internship_assignments/2nd Session Assignment/Readme.md

 60000/60000 [==============================] - 9s 143us/step - loss: 0.2252 - acc: 0.8816 - val_loss: 0.0195 - val_acc: 0.9942

 <keras.callbacks.History at 0x7fc971a35080>

-2. The result of model.evaluate (on test data) :
-  [0.019479754745168613, 0.9942]

-3. Strategy to achieve ~0.9942 score with <15K Parameters
-  - Increased the dropout percentage a bit.
-  - Decreased the Number of filters used in a few layers.
-  - Tried changing the epoch size but no impact.
-20 was giving good accuracy.